TomekLeszczynski/Shadow-Boxing-App/README.md

 }
 ```

-Firebase helps differentiate the availability of functionality for logged in and anonymous users, for example rendering/not rendering nav items depending on user status.
+Firebase helps differentiate the availability of functionality for logged-in and anonymous users, for example rendering/not rendering nav items depending on user status.

 ```AuthentificationStore.ts:
     async checkUserAuthState() {